Breast Re-Augmentation | Pittsburgh, PA

 How do I prepare for Breast Re-Augmentation?

 In your initial consultation with Dr. Antimarino, make sure to discuss your expectations for the procedure.
 This is the time to discuss your concerns and your goals as he will design a surgical plan specifically for you.

 You may want to come in with a list of questions that you want to be answered before the procedure.
 This will eliminate any confusion and will provide you with the most comfortable experience at Bellissimo Plastic Surgery & Medi Spa.

 The use of Aspirin, Ibuprofen, or other supplements that may increase bruising should be stopped two weeks prior to surgery.

 It is beneficial for patients to bring information regarding their current implants with them to their consultation appointment.

 Lastly, you will also want to read through our patient resources, such as our note of privacy policies and surgeon checklist, to better educate yourself about the entire surgical process.

-Surgery: Re-augmentation is an outpatient procedure and is unique to each individual patient.
-It is performed to correct or improve a patient’s current augmentation therefore it is not as simple as replacing an older product with a newer version.
+Re-augmentation is an outpatient procedure and is unique to each individual patient.
+It is performed to correct or improve a patient’s current augmentation, therefore, it is not as simple as replacing an older product with a newer version.
 The implant “pocket” may need to be reshaped or modified to create a new “pocket” to fit the updated implant.
-Dr. Antimarino has designed a technique that will down size the pocket circumferentially and allow for more projection to the breast.
+Dr. Antimarino has designed a technique that will downsize the pocket circumferentially and allow for more projection to the breast.
 This procedure is called the “Projection Pocket” and is used to increase projection and modify shape in the capsular tissue during a re-augmentation.
 The procedure generally lasts approximately 1 ½ -2 hours and done under general anesthesia in an accredited outpatient surgical facility.